 Cash and cash equivalents \$2,203

 Accounts receivable 4,653

 Inventory 643

 Other current assets 137

-Property and equipment 25,054
+Property and equipment 24,809

 Intangible assets 7,607

-Goodwill 6,428
+Goodwill 6,673

 Other assets 458

 Total assets acquired \$47,183

 Liabilities assumed:

 Accounts payable and other accrued liabilities \$(1,696)

 Deferred tax liabilities (6,207)

 Total liabilities assumed \$(7,903)

 Net assets acquired \$39,280

-The purchase price allocation is subject to revision as acquisition-date fair value analyses are completed and if additional information about facts and circumstances that existed at the acquisition date becomes available.
-The purchase price consideration, as well as the estimated fair values of the assets acquired and liabilities assumed, will be finalized as soon as practicable, but no later than one year from the closing of the acquisition.
+The purchase price allocation was subject to revision as acquisition-date fair value analyses were completed and if additional information about facts and circumstances that existed at the acquisition date became available.
+During the second quarter of 2023, we revised the fair value of certain tractors and trailers, resulting in a decrease in the amount allocated to property and equipment of \$0.2 million and with a corresponding increase in goodwill.
+No other changes to the purchase price allocation occurred.
+The purchase price consideration, as well as the estimated fair values of the assets acquired and liabilities assumed, was finalized during the second quarter of 2023.